amandaghassaei/gpu-io/README.md

 ## Examples

-To really understand how gpu-io works, see the following examples.
+Check out the following examples to really understand how gpu-io works.
 Many of them show how to easily create touch interactions in your application.

 Source code for all examples can be found in [examples/](https://github.com/amandaghassaei/gpu-io/tree/main/examples).